sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 - `read:org` to use the `"allowOrgs"` setting [with a GitHub authentication provider](../auth/index.md#github) and `groupsCacheTTL` for [permissions caching](../repo/permissions.md#permissions-caching).
 - `repo`, `read:org`, `user:email`, and `read:discussion` to use [batch changes](../../batch_changes/index.md) with GitHub repositories.
 See "[Code host interactions in batch changes](../../batch_changes/explanations/permissions_in_batch_changes.md#code-host-interactions-in-batch-changes)" for details.

->NOTE: If you plan to use repository permissions with background syncing, an access token that has admin access to all private repositories is required.
+> NOTE: If you plan to use repository permissions with [background permissions syncing](../repo/permissions.md#background-permissions-syncing), an access token that has admin access to all private repositories is required.
 It is because only admin can list all collaborators of a repository.

 ## GitHub.com rate limits